-Initiative Launch Date Funding Available Target Progress to Date NHS Research and Planning Fund June 18, 2018 \$6.6 million over 10 years Support non-profit housing stakeholders seeking to undertake housing related research. \$3.7 million has been awarded to 30 research proposals.
+Initiative Launch Date Funding Available Target Progress to Date NHS Research and Planning Fund June 18, 2018 \$6.6 million over 10 years Support non-profit housing stakeholders seeking to undertake housing related research. \$5.4 million has been awarded to 40 research proposals across the country.
+The latest round of 10 projects will be announced in early July on the NHS RPF page.
 NHS Housing Needs Data Fall 2018 \$62 million over 10 years Enhance data collection and analysis, development of new housing surveys and comprehensive databases with social, economic and financial information to produce housing statistics.
-2 new surveys created to better understand housing conditions and experiences in Canada, including for those living in social and affordable housing.
+2 surveys were created to better understand housing conditions and experiences in Canada, including for those living in social and affordable housing.
 Results from the second Canadian Housing Survey (Statistics Canada) Results from the second Social and Affordable Housing Survey - Rental Structures (CMHC) Creation of foundational documents necessary to initiate a mortgage industry data standards organization in Canada.
-Survey of Non-Bank Residential Mortgage Lenders to get a more complete picture of the overall Mortgage Market in Canada.
-Progress towards the building on a database of all social housing across Canada.
-Progress towards building of a database on residential evictions.
+Survey of Non-Bank Residential Mortgage Lenders to get a more complete picture of the overall mortgage market in Canada.
+Progress toward building a database of all social housing across Canada.
+Progress toward building a database on residential evictions.